-And the winner is: rsync.
-This open source tool has been around for a long time and distinguishes itself by being very simple, yet powerful, and totally host- and storage-agnostic. rsync is very flexible and can be adapted to almost every data migration need, but it shines especially brightly with largely static unstructured content.
+This open source tool has been around for a long time and distinguishes itself by being very simple yet powerful, and totally host- and storage-agnostic.
+Rsync is very flexible and can be adapted to almost every data migration need, but it shines especially brightly with largely static unstructured data.

 With large structured files like databases, block-level migration tools make the most sense.
 I'm going to cop out here and not name a specific tool but instead a spectrum of tools: Host-based volume managers are often overlooked as a data migration tool, yet they provide a powerful way to nondisruptively migrate data from one storage array to another.
 Most operating systems already have a capable volume manager that is heterogeneous and already installed.

 Sometimes the data migration process simply can't be done on the host.
 This is especially true when a lot of hosts access the same data, as happens with NAS arrays.
 The winner in this category is EMC's Rainfinity.
 This NAS virtualization appliance can be inserted into the data path between the servers and the storage array, orchestrate nondisruptive migrations and then slip quietly back out of the data path.

 Brocade DMM for network-based block-level migration